mamal72/react-optimistic-ui-hook/README.md

   const { status, result, error } = useOptimisticUI<string>(() => getGithubAvatarURL(USERNAME), PREDICTED_AVATAR_URL)

   if (status === 'failed') {
-    // The "result" will be the predicted image passed to the hook
+    // The "result" will be the predicted image url passed to the Hook,
-    // But "error" is set to the raised error in the passed promise console.error("Error fetching avatar URL!", error) }
+    // But "error" is set to the raised error in the passed promise console.error("Failed to fetch image!", error)
+  }

   if (status === 'loading') {
-    // The result will be the predicted image passed to the hook again! console.log('Loading image!')
+    // The "result" will be the predicted image passed to the Hook again! console.log('Loading image!')
   }

   if (status === 'succeed') {
-    // The result will be the resolved promise response here! console.log("Resolved image!", result)
+    // The "result" will be the resolved promise response here! console.log("Resolved image!", result)
   }